Allergies in Children

 There’s a tendency for allergies to happen in families, although the exact reason isn’t yet understood.
 Often, the symptoms of allergies happen slowly over a period of time.

-How are allergies in children diagnosed?
+How are allergies diagnosed in a child?

-To diagnose an allergy, your health care provider will give your child an exam and take his or her health record.
+To diagnose an allergy, your healthcare provider will give your child an exam and take his or her health record.
 He or she may also do these tests:

 - Skin test.
-The skin test is a way of measuring the person’s level of IgE antibodies to certain allergens.
-Using diluted solutions of certain allergens, the health care provider either gives the child a shot with the solutions or puts them directly on the skin by making a scratch or small puncture.
+The skin test is a way of measuring the level of IgE antibodies to certain allergens.
+Using diluted solutions of certain allergens, the healthcare provider either gives the child a shot with the solutions or puts them directly on the skin by making a scratch or small puncture.
 A small red area on the skin means that the child had a reaction.
 Skin testing may not be done on children who have had a severe life-threatening reaction to an allergen or have severe dry skin (eczema).

 - Blood test.
 The blood test is used to measure the child's level of IgE antibodies to specific allergens.
 One common blood test is called radioallergosorbent test or RAST.
+A newer blood test called ELISA is also available.

 - Challenge test.
 This test is supervised by an allergist.
 A very small amount of the allergen is given to the child by mouth or it is breathed in.